OSGeo/PROJ/docs/source/apps/projinfo.rst

 .. option:: --main-db-path path

-    Specify the name and path of the database to be used by projinfo.
-The default is proj.db in the PROJ resource directories.
+    Specify the name and path of the database to be used by :program:`projinfo`.
+    The default is :file:`proj.db` in the PROJ resource directories.

 .. option:: --aux-db-path path